 Over the years, Clinical Trials have been carried out in various fields of research to find a remedy for diseases or research in particular therapeutic areas.
 Clinical trials have been one of the most researched areas in terms of medical research and development.
 In our previous blog, “Clinical Trials And Their Evolution”, we studied important trends and drew varied insights into clinical trials performed over the past decade.

 In this blog, we will be looking at the details of a few trends and try to decode why the trends were what they were.

-- The major reason being the convergence of tech with the health care sector resulting in increasing studies and more trials being conducted.
-With the emergence of AI and modern technological advancements, the entire process right from patient recruitment to adherence monitoring and data collection has become more efficient thereby making it easy for any new drug or device to reach the patients effectively.
+- The major reason is the convergence of tech with the healthcare sector resulting in increasing studies and more trials being conducted.
+With the emergence of AI and modern technological advancements, the entire process, right from patient recruitment to adherence monitoring and data collection, has become more efficient, thereby making it easy for any new drug or device to reach patients effectively.

 - This has resulted in a rapid increase in the number of trials being conducted in the past years.

 - Oncology is the most researched area because of the large population affected.
 More than 1.7 million new instances of cancer are reported every year in the United States, as per the American Cancer Institute.

 - Additionally, there are significant drugs available for most diseases in other therapeutic areas which inspires more research in Oncology.